NeCTAR-RC/nectar-training/README.markdown

 {% endBgBox %}

 {% BgBox edit %}
 This formatting displays contents of a file
 {% endBgBox %}

 {% BgBox terminal %}
 NectarTrainingPC:~ Jennifer$ whoami
 Jennifer
 {% endBgBox %}

+{% BgBox prerequisite %}
+This is a box for a prerequisite
+{% endBgBox %}